What you should know about cardiac arrest

 What is cardiac arrest?

 Cardiac arrest is an electrical malfunction where the heart suddenly and unexpectedly stops beating.
-A person experiencing a cardiac arrest will collapse, lose consciousness, be unresponsive to touch or sound, and not be breathing normally or making gasping sounds.
+A person experiencing a cardiac arrest will collapse, lose consciousness, be unresponsive to touch or sound, and not breathing or not breathing normally.

 How is it different from a heart attack?